 Get Your Next Seafood Dinner to Go

 If you want a broiled salmon dinner or freshly fried Calabash seafood, but you don’t want to go to the hassle of fixing it yourself, let us do the work for you!
-We are proud to serve the best Calabash seafood in Raleigh so just call us at 919-833-4661 today to place a take out order.
+We are proud to serve the best Calabash seafood in Raleigh!
+View our menu, join us for dine-in service, or place a take-out order online.